 Day 1: Kathmandu (1,400 m) to Besisahar (820 m) via a private taxi or a bus (6-7 hrs).

-The trek starts from the second day of the trip.
+The trek starts on the second day of the trip.

 Day 2: Besisahar (820 m) to Khudi (790 m)